gustaveno/simple_website/README.md

 # simple_website
 Containt Frontend page, Backend page, and Database

-To run this project, you must use a local web server such as xampp.
+To run this project, you must use a local web server such as xampp